 We have developed a data-driven framework to assess engagement and determine how leaders can best improve it.
 What works for leaders in one organization may not work in another.
 The framework looks at 4 levels:

 - Leader Engagement: How employees are connected to and energized by their leaders.

 - Job Engagement: How involved and absorbed employees are in their work.

 - Team Engagement: To what degree employees are motivated and energized by their coworkers.

 - Organizational Engagement: How passionate employees are about the organization as a whole.

 These 4 areas are based on our research and decades of hands-on work with leaders and organizations around the world.
 They give companies a data-driven approach to assessing their engagement and identifying what leadership competencies, leadership culture, or climate factors – if properly developed — are most likely to increase these scores.

-With this data-driven framework as a foundation, we’ve developed the E4 process that enables companies to identify what changes their leaders can make to improve employee engagement — and reap the benefits that come with it.
+With this data-driven framework as a foundation, we’ve developed a process that enables companies to identify what changes their leaders can make to improve employee engagement — and reap the benefits that come with it.

 - Phase 1: We develop a plan in partnership with your organization that starts by identifying business priorities, desired outcomes, and how to measure these outcomes.
 The plan usually includes interviews and focus groups with key stakeholders to ensure alignment, identify common barriers, and gather critical insights.
 This also helps us partner with the organization to determine which leader competencies, culture, or organizational climate factors have the most potential for increased success.